cpfiffer/microstructure.exchange/emerging-scholars.md

 The main goal of the seminars is to provide feedback to early researchers who have difficulty promoting their work due to the ongoing pandemic.

-The program committee will choose four papers from the submissions.
+A large group of market structure scholars will review the submitted papers and choose four for presentation.
 The seminars will be one hour, with 30 minutes for presentation, 15 minutes for a discussant, and 15 minutes for Q&A.

-Please submit your paper [here](FIXLINK).
+Please submit your paper [here](https://www.research.net/r/TME-2020).

 **Submission deadline**: May 11, 2020